jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Most people can hold about 5-7 things in mind at any one time.
 Chunking makes optimal use of this capability.

-It's important to take the necessary time to learn a chunk thoroughly before trying to combine it with others.
+It's important to take the necessary time to learn a chunk thoroughly before trying to combine it with other chunks.

 ### Focus on intervals, not scale shapes